 This purchase rewards setup is similar to most airline credit cards.

-- 6,000 bonus Rapid Rewards each card renewal
+- 6,000 bonus Rapid Rewards on each card renewal

 - Lost luggage reimbursement up to $3,000 per passenger

 - Baggage delay insurance up to $100 per day for up to 3 days

 Extended warranty protection and purchase protection can be helpful too.
 There are no blackout dates when redeeming points to worry about and no change fees.

 The current signup bonus offer is the ability to earn 60,000 Rapid Rewards after you spend $3,000 on purchases in the first 3 months.

 You qualify for this bonus if you currently don’t own the Premier Business and haven’t received a signup bonus for this card in the last 24 months.

 While this bonus is slightly smaller, it’s a little easier to achieve due to its lower spending requirement.
 Also, 60,000 Rapid Rewards can still let you book an ample number of award flights.
 It’s not uncommon to find award flights for under 10,000 Rapid Rewards when other carriers require at least 12,000 for a one-way award ticket.